Summit Chief Mountain + Little Big Chief via Pete Lake Trail / 主酋長山

 See more trip photos here.

-Above 6600′ was the low-fifth ridge notch, with a large crack on the other side.
-Monty noted that the left side was more manageable for their group.
-But I didn’t care for the higher exposure there and went straight up the gap in the rock.
+Above 6600 feet was the low-fifth crux on the other side of a ridge notch, featuring a large vertical crack in the rock.
+Monty noted that the left side was more manageable for their group to navigate through.
+However, I didn’t care for the higher exposure there and went straight up the gap.

-Jamming my boot into the gap felt awkward without rock shoes.
-But the holds were decent and got me to the narrow platform above the crux.
-With a few steps, I reached the top ledge and spotted the old anchor behind the thin shrubs.
+Jamming my boot into the crack felt awkward without having my rock shoes.
+But the holds were decent and got me to the narrow platform just above the crux.
+Then, with a few more steps, I reached the top ledge and spotted the old anchor behind some shrubs.

 See more trip photos here.

-I looked at the notch from the other side and was glad to have brought a rope for later.
-For now, I made a rising traverse through the visible ramp east of the crest.
-Soon, I was on the southeast ridge past the last snow but knew I was off-route.
+I looked at the notch from the other side and was glad I brought a rope to use for later.
+For now, I made a rising traverse through the visible ramp east of the main rocky crest.
+Soon, I was on the southeast ridge past the last snow, but immediately knew I was off-route.

-Here’s where the Cascade Alpine Guide’s descriptions became fuzzy.
-So I explored by taking the narrow ramp into the southwest gully, which looked doable.
-En route, I noted the notch above a sizeable sloping rock south of the cliffs.
+Here was where the Cascade Alpine Guide’s route descriptions became quite fuzzy.
+So I explored by taking a narrow ramp into the southwest gully, which looked very doable from the crest.
+En route, I noted the notch above a sizeable sloping rock just south of the cliffs.

 The standard route to the right of the summit